FRIEDA: Benchmarking Multi-Step Cartographic Reasoning in Vision-Language Models

 \subsection{Benchmark Construction}

 This section describes the construction of \modelname, which proceeds in four stages: map image collection, question generation, pre-annotation curation, and validity verification.

 \paragraph{Map Image Collection} To capture stylistic and geographic diversity, we curate maps from publicly available government and multilateral reports across domains including geology~\citep{c:ni43101}, national park management~\citep{c:national-parks}, environmental assessments~\citep{c:eis, c:ireland, c:seychelles}, disaster response~\citep{c:fema}, urban planning~\citep{c:seattle-planning, c:abu-dhabi, c:sg-ura, c:capetown}, and infrastructure investment~\citep{c:aiib}.
-We limit the sources to documents using the Latin characters to focus on cartographic reasoning over translation.
+We limit the sources to documents written in Latin characters to focus on cartographic reasoning rather than translation.
 We extract images using Idefics3-8B~\citep{c:laurencon2024idefics} with a custom prompt (Appendix~\ref{app:determine-map-prompt}) and manually verify that each extracted set contains only cartographic maps (examples of excluded non-maps appear in Appendix~\ref{app:not-map}).
 To support \modelname-contextual, we retain only documents with at least four maps.
 We select contextual maps based on their page proximity to the target map; this ensures they are thematically and stylistically related to the target maps.
 We then shuffle the map order to prevent LVLM from using positional cues to identify the target maps.

-\paragraph{Question Generation} For each collected map, we use GPT-4 and GPT-o3 (Appendix~\ref{app:question-generation-prompt}) to propose candidate questions, the targeted spatial relations, and a reference answer.
-We do not impose templates and accept any phrasing that unambiguously represents the target relation as valid to reflect various forms of paraphrases of spatial relations (e.g., ``Is A within B?'' vs. ``Does B contain A'').
-To ensure the benchmark tests visual cartographic reasoning rather than search or memorization, we discard questions answerable by text-only web search or without visual inspection of the map image.
+\paragraph{Question Generation} For each collected map, we use GPT-4 and GPT-o3 (see Appendix~\ref{app:question-generation-prompt}) to propose candidate questions, their corresponding targeted spatial relations, and reference answers.
+Rather than enforcing fixed templates, we accept any phrasing that unambiguously expresses the intended relation to reflect various forms of paraphrases (e.g., “Is A within B?” vs. “Does B contain A?”).
+To ensure the benchmark tests visual cartographic reasoning over memorization or web retrieval, we screen each question for searchability using GPT with web search enabled.
+In addition, we discard questions that can be answered without inspecting the map image.
+We label each question’s answer type as textual (short span or categorical label), distance (numeric with units), or direction to enable analysis by response modality.